pingleware/pingleware-contracts/README.md

 # PINGLEWARE Smart Contracts for Solidity

 The following is a collection of smart contracts for solidity that will help accelerate blockchain development and deployment through the tokenization of Real World Assets (RWA).
+For updates, see [NEWS.md](NEWS.md).

 # Installation